Meet a Specialist: Mary Lou Jackson, MD, FCRS

 One of Dr. Jackson’s greatest joys is in motivating her patients to rekindle their dreams.
 In particular, one of her patients lost his vision and was pondering his future in the absence his previous employment.
 In talking with Dr. Jackson, he realized that one of his unrealized dreams was to become a writer.
 “Today, he’s writing a novel, and he’s very happy,” she recalls.
 “Every person must find his or her own way – and we do what we can to help them discover that path.”

-Nationally recognized by her colleagues, Dr. Jackson has chaired the American Association of Ophthalmology’s Vision Rehabilitation Committee and has led the development of a national vision rehabilitation curriculum for ophthalmology residents.
+Nationally recognized by her colleagues, Dr. Jackson has chaired the American Academy of Ophthalmology’s Vision Rehabilitation Committee and has led the development of a national vision rehabilitation curriculum for ophthalmology residents.
 She also mentors first-year residents during their rotation in the Mass.
 Eye and Ear Vision Rehabilitation Center.

 In addition to providing exceptional patient care and mentoring residents, Dr. Jackson also conducts research, specifically on Charles Bonnet Syndrome.
 Notably, she has found that recurrent visual hallucinations are reported by roughly a quarter to one-third of all patients who come to Vision Rehabilitation.
 “Those who’ve seen faces, or patterns, or whatever their hallucination may be, are relieved to find out that this is not a form of mental incompetence,” she explains.
 “It’s a common brain reaction to vision loss.
 By studying it, we’ll learn more about how the brain really works.”